codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

    :alt: publish-release-example

-..
-Note:: If you've made any changes, updates or edits to your code files (**index.js** or **metadata.js**) after creating a release, you need to create a new release to propagate those changes to your custom assistant.
+.. note:: If you've made any changes, updates or edits to your code files (**index.js** or **metadata.json**) after creating a release, you need to create a new release to propagate those changes to your custom assistant.

 .. _deploy-your-assistant: